SeaSharpe/RequirementAnalysis/UseCases.md

     <th>Alternate Flow(s)</th>
     <td colspan="2">
       1.1 System doesn't return an event form for the user to fill out.<br>
-      4.1 System does not update the database, message returned to user is: “Event not Added”
+      4.1 System does not update the database, message returned to user is: &ldquo;Event not Added&rdquo;
     </td>
   </tr>
   <tr>